 Soaking your cut fries in cold water removes excess starch.
 This helps the fries from sticking together and to get nice & crispy.
 This goes for both white potatoes and sweet potatoes.

-If I can remember to give myself enough time, I like to soak my fries for a good 24 hours.
+If I can remember to give myself enough time, I like to soak my fries for a a couple of hours.
 I understand everyone might not have that kind of time.
 Try to soak your fries for at least 30 minutes before you fry them.
 If you don’t remember to pre-soak them at all, don’t worry it won’t ruin the dish.

 Oil or Cooking Spray?